RS2002/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - ML & RL & FL
+  - ML & RL
   - NLP & MIR & Multi-modal
-  - ISAC
+  - ISAC & Edge Intelligence

 # Education to show in About widget
 education: